Nourish99/Nourish99/README.md

 <h1 align="center">Hi 👋, I'm Amaury Romo</h1>
 <h3 align="center">A passionate student and software developer</h3>
+<p>Resourceful and dedicated Computational systems engineering
+student in Autonomous University of Aguascalientes, Mexico.
+Computer enthusiast, passionate about technology and motivated by the desire to continue learning and learning new technologies and implement them in projects that solve a problem.
+Trying to grow professionally in this area</p>

 - 🌱 I’m currently learning **React, and networking**